 GeneCards Summary for RAP1B Gene

 RAP1B (RAP1B, Member Of RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAP1B include kabuki syndrome 1.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include GTP binding and GDP binding.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include GTP binding and protein complex binding.
 An important paralog of this gene is RAP2B.

 UniProtKB/Swiss-Prot Summary for RAP1B Gene